PrefectHQ/prefect/docs/cloud/tutorial/multiple.md

 This Local Agent will use the _RUNNER_ token stored in your environment but if you want to manually pass it a token you may do so with `--token <COPIED_RUNNER_TOKEN>`.
 :::

-Now you have a Local Agent running which can execute multiple Flows that you register with the Prefect API:
+Now you have a local agent running which can execute multiple flows that you register with the Prefect API:

 ```bash
 prefect run cloud --name hello-flow --project 'Hello, World!'